EverydayHealthLogo

 • Medical School: University of Md Sch of Med, Baltimore Md | University of Maryland School of Medicine

-Is Dr. Rodgers board certified in Urologist?
+Is Dr. Rodgers board certified as an Urologist?

 Yes, Dr. John Rodgers, MD is board certified by the American Board of Urology